JoshuaGrams/tiny-qbn/doc/quick-reference.md

 * `card` or `sticky-card` - use once vs. use many times.
 * `req-expression` - must be matched to see cover.
 * `also-expression` - must also be matched to see contents.
-* `priority-nnn` - integer priority level: lower priority cards will be excluded from any selection containing higher-priority cards.
+* `important` - should be given priority over normal cards.
+* `urgent` - if available, makes all important and normal cards unavailable.

 Expressions: